UnePatate5010/GUI-White-Black-Box-Models-Mix/docs/source/additional.rst

 Tooltips
 --------

-Tooltips appears when hovering parameters of the different methods, techiques, classifiers.
-They provides an explanation of the corresponding parameter.
+Tooltips appear when hovering parameters of the different methods, techiques, classifiers.
+They provide an explanation of the corresponding parameter.

 .. image:: img/tooltip.png
     :width: 500